ansible/awx/docs/inventory_plugins.md

 #### hostvar keys and values

-More hostvars will appear if the inventory plugins are used with compatibility mode on.
+More hostvars will appear if the inventory plugins are used.
 To maintain backward compatibility, the old names are added back where they have the same meaning as a variable returned by the plugin.
 New names are not removed.